daniel-furman/daniel-furman-old/index.md

 ---

-I am an inspiring data scientist passionate about scientific, socio-political, and economic data.
-Aiming to make the world a better place, I am curious how actionable and innovative data science is tied to asking the right questions.
+I am an aspiring data scientist passionate about modern scientific, socio-political, and economic data.
+Aiming to make the world a better place, I am curious how actionable and innovative data science should be tied to asking the right questions.

 ---